Impact of Covid-19 on women’s and girls’ sexual and reproductive health and rights in Southern and East Africa

 ● Fund our organisations, even those that are not necessarily legally registered or formally constituted.

-● Recognise that requirements for boards and governance structures to be representative may feel like an expectation that community members must work for free (as Trustee positions are not paid roles).
+● Recognise that while community representation in governance and decision-making is very important, requirements for boards and governance structures to be representative may feel like an expectation that community members must work for free (as Trustee positions are not paid roles).
 Women do enough unpaid work!

 ● Think creatively about how you can support organisations that do not have a bank account.